- Oral Hygene

 Oils to Use on Rotary Valves

 One of the reasons I’m such a fan of Hetman is the very clear numbering/viscosity system.
-It’s very straightforward, so if you find that you need something a bit thicker (reduce noise/end play at the expense of speed) or thinner (for newer valves or for more speed) it’s very easy to get the right oil.
+It’s very straightforward, so if you find that you need something a bit thicker (to reduce noise/end play at the expense of speed) or thinner (for newer valves or for more speed) it’s very easy to find what you need.
 Also, since they are all synthetic, you can even mix them – if #14 is too thin, and #15 too thick, you can mix them to have something in-between.

-Some people like to use more general-purpose lubricants.
 The most often recommendations I hear are for lamp oil for the inside of the valve, and 3-in-1 machine oil for bearings and linkages.
 Keep in mind since these oils are all petroleum-based, you can also mix these to get different viscosities.
-As it come, 3-in-1 is a bit thick, but mixed with some lamp oil it becomes quite nice.
+As it comes, 3-in-1 is a bit thick, but mixed with some lamp oil it becomes quite nice.

-One of the main disadvantages to using some of these petroleum-based lubricants is that they generally have a noticeable odor.
+One of the main disadvantages of using some of these petroleum-based lubricants is that they generally have a noticeable odor.
 It bothers some people but not others, but just be aware of this.